Frequently Asked Questions

 Q: What are the different types of Pilates I can do?
 What is mat Pilates and what is exercise therapy (equipment Pilates)?

 A: There are two different ways you can carry out exercise therapy.
-It involves the use of very specialised equipment that allows the addition of spring resistance to movement and/or the support of bodyweight to make an exercise more or less challenging and very specific.
+It involves the use of very specialised equipment that allows the addition of spring resistance to movement and/or the support of body weight to make an exercise more or less challenging and very specific.
 The repertoire on the equipment is endless making for an interesting exercise experience.
 Exercise therapy is the most suitable form of Pilates for anyone with musculoskeletal issues such as back or neck pain, during and after pregnancy or for those wanting a specific intense workout tailored to their specific needs.
 Exercise therapy is either carried out one on one with an instructor or in a small group of no more than three people - each person does their own individualised program under the supervision of an instructor.
 Your sessions will still include some exercises on the floor and we ensure we give you some exercises you can perform at home.

 Mat Pilates is performed in a class setting , so everyone does the same or similar exercises.
-This form of Pilates is done on the floor on a mat, and can be very challenging as you use bodyweight and gravity to provide resistance to the exercises.
+This form of Pilates is done on the floor on a mat, and can be very challenging as you use body weight and gravity to provide resistance to the exercises.

 Both forms of Pilates have benefits - if you are unsure of what will be more suitable for you give us a call at the studio and talk to our friendly staff.